 QUALITY & INNOVATION BLOG

+She helps organizations implement data science, machine learning, and data-centric emerging technologies (like IoT and blockchain) for product and process improvement.
+This requires a blend of disciplinary perspectives that include quality management, smart manufacturing, neuroergonomics, software engineering, and data science.
 She is ASQ Certified Six Sigma Black Belt (CSSBB) #11952 and ASQ Certified Manager of Quality and Organizational Excellence (CMQ/OE) #9583.
-Since 2009, she has introduced nearly 2000 students to quality and process improvement using basic quality tools and Six Sigma problem solving using the R Statistical Software.
+Since 2009, she has introduced nearly 2500 students to quality and process improvement using basic quality tools and Six Sigma problem solving using the R Statistical Software.

-Print Version - Amazon ($39.95)(Free PDF eBook w/print copy)
+Print Version - Amazon ($25.99)(Free PDF eBook w/print copy)

-CUrRENT PROJECTS (2016-2017)
+CUrRENT PROJECTS (2020-2021)

 Books coming out in January 2020: CONNECTED, INTELLIGENT, AUTOMATED: The Definitive Guide to Digital Transformation and Quality 4.0 (ASQ Quality Press)